graalvm/workshops/vscode-tools-for-micronaut/README.md

 ## Work with an Oracle Database

 The Tools for Micronaut has extensive support for working with databases and in particular the Oracle Database.
-We will take a look at how we can connect VS Code with an existing Oracle Autonomous Transaction Processing instance and then use an existing database schema to generate our Micronaut Data model.
+We will see how we can connect VS Code with an existing Oracle Autonomous Transaction Processing instance and then use an existing database schema, within that instance, to generate our Micronaut Data model.

 All of the following functionality works with MySQL as well.

-The first we need to do is re-enable the Micronaut Data configuration in our application's properties file, `src/main/resources/application.properties`.
+The first thing we need to do is re-enable the Micronaut Data configuration in our application's properties file, `src/main/resources/application.properties`.

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)

-Update your `src/main/resources/application.properties` file so it looks liek the one below:
+Update your `src/main/resources/application.properties` file so it looks like the one below:
 ```properties
 datasources.default.dialect=ORACLE
 datasources.default.dialect=UTC